bmahoney94/OptimalControl/chapter4/Problems.md

 #### Section 4.1 -- Least-Squares Estimates of Constant Vectors

-    1. Using a least-suqares algorithm, fit quadratic and cubic polunomials to the following time series:
+    1. Using a least-squares algorithm, fit quadratic and cubic polynomials to the following time series:
         Z: 1, 27, 33, 45, 12, 16, 83, 67, 54,39,23,6,14,15,19,31,37,44,56,60
         Compute the mean-square error in both cases, and plot the results.
         54,39,23,6,14,15,19,31,37,44,56,60